ARM-software/Arm-2D/examples/[template][pc][vscode]/README.md

 Second, please

 - Download and install GCC.
 You **MUST** download the [latest mingw32](https://github.com/niXman/mingw-builds-binaries/releases/).
-For example, [i686-13.1.0-release-posix-dwarf-ucrt-rt_v11-rev1.7z](https://github.com/niXman/mingw-builds-binaries/releases/download/13.1.0-rt_v11-rev1/i686-13.1.0-release-posix-dwarf-ucrt-rt_v11-rev1.7z) Unzip the package and copy it to your desired location.
+For example, [i686-13.1.0-release-posix-dwarf-ucrt-rt_v11-rev1.7z](https://github.com/niXman/mingw-builds-binaries/releases/download/13.1.0-rt_v11-rev1/i686-13.1.0-release-posix-dwarf-ucrt-rt_v11-rev1.7z).
+Unzip the package and copy it to your desired location.
 - [Download](https://gnuwin32.sourceforge.net/packages/make.htm) and install Make.

-**NOTE**: Please ensure you have correctly set the **PATH** variable in the Windows environment for GCC and Make.
+**NOTE**: Please ensure the `PATH` variable is correctly set in Windows for GCC and Make.
 After installation, you may need to restart your computer to ensure the new environment variable settings take effect.

 ![PathforGCC](../../documentation/pictures/path_for_gcc.png)